jonathanking/sidechainnet/README.md

 ## Acknowledgements

 Many thanks to Mohammed AlQuraishi for his inspiring work on protein structure prediction.

+Thanks, also, to [Jeppe Hallgren](https://github.com/JeppeHallgren) for his development of a ProteinNet text record [parser](https://github.com/biolib/openprotein/blob/master/preprocessing.py), which I have used in part here.

 I (Jonathan King) am a predoctoral trainee supported by NIH T32 training grant T32 EB009403 as part of the HHMI-NIBIB Interfaces Initiative.